-As in previous waves, the DfE have asked groups to pre-register their intention to apply.
-Once pre-registered, applicants will be sent an editable application form by DfE.
+As in previous waves, the DfE ask groups to pre-register their intention to apply.
+Once pre-registered, applicants are sent an editable application form by the DfE.
 The editable version of the application form will only be available through the pre-registration process.

 - Specific areas identified by the DfE as having the lowest educational performance and the lowest capacity to improve

 - Areas with both a basic need for new places and low standards

 - Areas as yet untouched by the free school programme

 In practical terms, this means that in order to make a compelling need case for a new school, applicants need to show that:

 - a high proportion of the places being proposed are required to meet basic need; and

 - the proposed school will serve one of the third of local authority (LA) districts identified by DfE as having the lowest standards and capacity to improve; or